Alessandro-Dodon/financial_crisis_09/README.md

 Note that the chromote package requires a compatible browser that supports the Chrome DevTools Protocol (CDP), such as Google Chrome or other Chromium-based browsers.

+## Contacts
+For any clarifications, questions, or to report issues with the code, feel free to reach out via email at alessandro.dodon@usi.ch.
+You can also find my LinkedIn link in my GitHub bio.